radumarias/rencfs/README.md

   changes.
 This makes the write operations atomic.
 - Multiple writes in parallel to the same file, ideal for torrent like applications.

+# Docs

 [![rencfs](website/resources/layers.png)](website/resources/layers.png)

+For detailed description of the various sequence flows please look into [Flows](docs/flows.md).

 # Stack